 Weibo owner Sina to be taken private by CEO in US$2.6 billion deal

-Sina Corp , owner of social media platform Weibo, will be taken private by a holding company led by Chief Executive Officer Charles Chao in a US$2.6 billion deal, the Chinese internet company said on Monday.

-REUTERS: Sina Corp , owner of social media platform Weibo, will be taken private by a holding company led by Chief Executive Officer Charles Chao in a US$2.6 billion deal, the Chinese internet company said on Monday.
+REUTERS: Sina Corp, owner of social media platform Weibo, will be taken private by a holding company led by Chief Executive Officer Charles Chao in a US$2.6 billion deal, the Chinese internet company said on Monday (Sep 28).

-The offer price of US$43.3 represents an 18per cent premium to stock's close on July 2, the last trading day before Sina received the preliminary offer of US$41 per share.
+The offer price of US$43.3 represents an 18 per cent premium to stock's close on Jul 2, the last trading day before Sina received the preliminary offer of US$41 per share.

 Interest in Chinese take-private deals has been rising following tensions between China and the United States, with several companies considering whether to keep a New York listing or move instead to Shanghai, Shenzhen or Hong Kong.